 Replace the following "Directory Id="ProgramFilesFolder" with "Directory Id="ProgramFiles64Folder".

 <Wix> <Fragment> <Directory Id="TARGETDIR" Name="SourceDir"> <Directory Id="ProgramFiles64Folder">

-Change the file or folder name of the start menu shortcut
+Change the file or folder name of a shortcut on the Start menu

 Not required, but if you copy the 32bit settings as they are, you can copy them directly in the 32-bit and 64-bit application start menus.
 The shortcut will be covered.